GM CEO: Won't change production plans despite Trump tweet

-DETROIT (AP) — General Motors CEO Mary Barra says her company has no plans to change its production plans because of criticism from President-elect Donald Trump.
+DETROIT (AP) — General Motors has no plans to change where it produces small cars because of criticism from President-elect Donald Trump, the company’s top executive said Sunday night.

-Barra says at an event before the Detroit auto show Sunday that capital decisions in the auto business are made two-to-four years in advance.
+CEO Mary Barra said the auto business has long lead times for where it produces vehicles, with decisions are made two to four years ahead.

-Last week Trump threatened on Twitter to slap a tax on GM for importing the compact Chevrolet Cruze to the U.S. from Mexico.
+Last week Trump threatened on Twitter to slap a border tax on GM for importing the compact Chevrolet Cruze to the U.S. from Mexico.

-GM only imports a small number of Cruze hatchbacks from Mexico and makes all Cruze sedans at a factory in Ohio.
+As it turns out, GM only imports a small number of Cruze hatchbacks from Mexico and Barra said it makes all of the sedans at a factory in Lordstown, Ohio, near Cleveland.

 Most Read Stories